brianduongh/Giftastic/README.md

 # Giftastic

 An anime-themed gif generator built using jQuery and GIPHY's API.
 This project was built to demonstrate usage of jQuery, APIs, and dynamic elements.
+This project can be viewed [here](https://brianduongh.github.io/Giftastic/).

 ## Features